2.4 Items That May Be Designated as the Hedging Instrument

 the guidance for written options.

-According to ASC 815-20-25-88, a nonoption derivative (such as an
+According to ASC 815-20-25-88, a nonoption

-interest rate swap) with an embedded written option is considered a
+derivative (such as an interest rate swap) with an embedded written

-written option for hedge accounting purposes.
-Examples of such
+option is considered a written option for hedge accounting purposes.

-for the counterparty to terminate (see Example
+embedded option for the counterparty to terminate (see Example 2-11)

-2-11) or an interest rate swap with an embedded
+or an interest rate swap with an embedded option in which the swap

-option in which the swap will automatically terminate if the
+will automatically terminate if the variable interest rate increases

-variable interest rate increases above a specified rate (“knock-out
+above a specified rate (“knock-out swap”) (see Example

-swap”) (see Example 2-10).
-Since both of these
+2-10).
+Since both of these types of swaps are written

-types of swaps are written options under ASC 815-20-25-88, they will
+options under ASC 815-20-25-88, they will only qualify for hedge

-only qualify for hedge accounting if the written option test is
+accounting if the written option test is passed (see Section

 However, if the embedded option expires